 The Betsy Ross House

-The Betsy Ross House sits in Philadelphia’s Old City neighborhood right next to Independence National Historic Park.
+The Betsy Ross House rests in Philadelphia’s Old City neighborhood right next to Independence National Historic Park.
 Betsy Ross is perhaps one of the most famous women of the revolutionary era, renowned for sewing the very first American flag.

 The house became a museum in the late 1800s and is now dedicated not only to Betsy and the flag but also to the merchants and artisans of that era.
 The house is a great learning experience with videos of Betsy discussing her life and times.